Business Continuity and Pandemic Resilience (BCPR)

 - Reinforcing internal peer support or counselling to assist employees with health concerns;

-- Creating awareness among employees, customers and suppliers on an organisation’s pandemic continuity strategy, and alternate working arrangements and how they are involved;
+- Creating awareness among employees, customers and suppliers on an organisation’s pandemic continuity strategy, business continuity plans and how they are involved;

 - Monitoring official information sources, advice and assistance from the government, health and other relevant agencies and watching out of any rumours or false news spreading within the organisation regards a pandemic/ potential pandemic outbreak; and